bosagora/docs-bosagora-io/docs/13-flash-layer.md

 (1) The payee generates a secret and passes the hash of the secret to the payee in the invoice.
 (2 – 5) Using that hash, HTLCs are created at each hop of the path, locking the funds in each channel until a timeout expires.
 Once the chain of HTLCs reaches the payee, it has to reveal the random secret to the previous node to be able to get the payment.
-(6 – 9) This creates a chain reaction of the secret being revealed to each node on the path until it reaches the origin node as a confirmation of a successful payment.
+(6 – 9) This creates a chain reaction of the secret being revealed to each node on the path until it reaches the originating node as a confirmation of a successful payment.

 ![multi-hop funding](multihop-funding.png)

-Once all HTLCs are resolved, intermediate nodes are left with a small profit they made off the fees.
+Once all HTLCs are resolved, intermediate nodes are left with a small profit they made off their fee.
 If for some reason, a payee never reveals the secret, all HTLCs on the path expire, one by one, starting from the node furthest away from the originating node and all nodes receive their funds back.

 Multi-hop payments enable the Flash Layer to scale to near infinite, low fee and almost instantaneous transactions per second trustlessly, while also providing incentive for parties to operate a Flash node and provide liquidity to the network.